Let’s be honest: the first day of childcare will be tough for both you and your child.

 The effort will pay off as your child gains independence.
 The preparation opens him or her up to different experiences and expansive growth.
 Remember: the hard and soft skills learned in preschool are foundational and will benefit children as they mature and develop.

 If you want to know how our centres can help you and your child navigate this transition, attend one of our school tours!
-Register your interest for a personalised school tour at any of our 43 Star Learners centres island-wide now.
+Register your interest at any of our 43 Star Learners centres island-wide now.